AtomicLemon/flamecoin/README.md

 [![Build Status](https://travis-ci.org/flamecoin/flamecoin.svg)](https://travis-ci.org/flamecoin/flamecoin)

 ## What is Flamecoin?
 Flamecoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Tenebrix and Flamecoin, Flamecoin currently employs a simplified variant of scrypt.
-(Currently forked from litecoin)
+Taking development cues from Tenebrix and Litecoin, Flamecoin currently employs a simplified variant of scrypt.

 ## Social Media:
 - **Reddit:** https://reddit.com/r/flamecoincrypto